MaibornWolff/metric-gardener/README.md

 ### TODOs

+-   Performance
--   Provide command line options
+-   Provide more command line options
+-   Write script to add new language and map expressions
+-   Support more languages
 -   Handle multiple file extensions during parsing on the fly
 -   Output calculated metrics in a file/json
 -   Execute language specific metrics (e.g. CouplingCSharp) only if necessary
--   Write script to add new language and map expressions
--   Support more languages
 -   Unit Tests